 Cibodas Botanical Garden Opening Hours

 Cibodas Botanical Garden opens every day from 8 AM to 4 PM.
 On weekend the garden is always packed with local tourists.
 Either for a picnic or camping at the nearest camping ground Mandalawangi.

 |Every day||08:00 – 16:00|

 Cibodas Botanical Garden Entrance Fee

-The entrance fee for both local and foreign tourists are the same Rp16.500.
+The entrance fee for international tourists Rp22.500 for the weekday entrance fee.
 The parking fee varies depends on the vehicle.
 For cars, the fee is Rp20.000 and for motorbike Rp5.000/vehicle.

 |Cibodas Botanical Garden Entrance Fee|

 |Car Parking Fee||Rp20.000|